First Vatican Council: Suspension and aftermath

 In reaction to the political implications of the doctrine of infallibility on the sovereignty of secular states, some of the European kingdoms and republics took rapid action against the Catholic Church.
 The Austrian Empire annulled the Concordat of 1855.
-In the Kingdom of Prussia, the anti-Catholic Kulturkampf broke out immediately afterwards, and in the French Third Republic the synod so accentuated the power of ultramontanism (an emphasis on the powers of the pope), that Republican France took steps to curb it by revoking the Concordat of 1801, and therefore completely separating the Church from the state.
+In the Kingdom of Prussia, the anti-Catholic Kulturkampf broke out immediately afterwards, and in the French Third Republic the synod so accentuated the power of ultramontanism (an emphasis on the powers of the pope), that Republican France took steps to curb it by eventually getting to revoking the Concordat of 1801 in 1905, and therefore completely separating the Church from the state.

 Controversies and opposition

 Satirical cartoon by John Tenniel and Joseph Swain, showing the Pope leading a line of Catholic clerics along a plank placed on thin ice.
-A group of Anglo-Catholics at left are also considering venturing on the dangerous ice.
+A group of Anglo-Catholics at left are also considering venturing onto the dangerous ice.

 The dogma of papal infallibility raised considerable opposition in some liberal theological circles in the Netherlands, Austria, Germany and Switzerland; the most notable theologian opposing the formulation of the dogma was Ignaz von Döllinger, who was excommunicated in 1871 by Archbishop Gregor von Scherr of Munich and Freising, for refusing to accept the council's decision.